 Sorghum is a cereal that has been part of the diets of Africa, part of Asia, and South America, for decades, can be an option to replace wheat in various bakery products by being gluten-free.
-The gluten-free diets are only justified for people who have an intolerance to that wheat protein.
-For them, the sorghum can be a good substitute.
+Gluten-free diets are only justified for people who have an intolerance to that wheat protein.
+For them, sorghum can be a good substitute.

 Baked sorghum contains 10g of protein for each half-cup, is a good source of fiber, has the same antioxidants as wine (tannins) although in less quantity.
 It also has anthocyanins and phenols.
 These characteristics have served it to stop being the raw material of food for livestock and become an alternative to cereals that contain gluten, such as wheat, barley, and rye.

 Increasing the consumption of grains and cereals is good for health because it increases the amount of fiber we get from the diet.
 This translates into better bowel function.
 In addition, in some cases, fiber is a good ally to lose weight because it gives a greater sensation of satiety.

 On the other hand, fiber is an important element in the control of blood glucose levels.
 Tests on sorghum have shown that consuming it reduces insulin peaks and glycemic response more than corn or rice.